 1. A Tent

 A tent is one of the essential items you’ll require at the campsite.
 Considering its essence in shielding you from the scorching sun, you must pick the right one.
 Here are the factors you should consider to enjoy much cooler temperatures:

 Size: The size of the structure affects the temperatures inside the tent.
 If you are sharing the shelter with your partner, then you’ll need a two-person tent.
-You may also want to invest in a tent that is big enough to stand up in which will help with keeping the temperature down.
+You may also want to invest in a tent that is big enough to stand up in as these can help with keeping the temperature down.
 You might need a bigger tent if you are going to be more than two.
 A bigger structure enhances good airflow, hence creating cooler temperatures.
 The Breathability: A breathable tent allows smooth air circulation.

 You should pick a 2-season tent for your summer camping spree (four-season tents are for cold weather and will overheat in the summer).
 Also, go for one that has many windows meshed with light materials.
 More windows help to increase air circulation.
 Mesh tents allow air to flow inside the shelter, making it easier to maintain cooler temperatures.